 Diane and I love to travel, especially to other countries.
 Ever since we were volunteers in the Peace Corps to Chile in the 1960s we have traveled to many places, including most countries and territories within the following regions: South America, the Caribbean, Central America, Mexico, Europe, East Asia, Southeast Asia, Polynesia, Middle East, and North America.
 In fact, we have been in over 70 countries.

 I first began this section of my web page, which I title “Travel Tales and Snapshots,” in 2013 with small essays about and digital photographs from various cruises and other travels from that year to the present.
 These short stories are constantly being updated.
 Additionally, I am in the early stages of writing stories about earlier travels.
-Fortunately, in our current process of “down sizing” I have come across some itineraries and other documents that help to refresh my memory, such as research field notes and letters written to our parents, which they saved.
-I begin by simply entering the data from those sources, and later I will try to turn them into interesting stories.
+Fortunately, in our current process of “down sizing” I came across some itineraries and other documents that help to refresh my memory, such as research field notes and letters written to our parents, which they saved.
+I begin by simply entering in the data from those sources, and later I try to turn them into interesting stories.
 These data trigger our memories, lead us to have many discussions about the past, and inspire me to write “travel tales.”
 I also have taken thousands of photographs, mostly slides and digital pictures, and many of them are included in these pages as “travel snapshots.”

 Travels in 1966-1968